icopy-site/awesome/docs/awesome/awesome-creative-coding.md

 - [Curated Creative Events](http://events.thesupply.com/) - Hand-picked design, code, art, fashion and maker events.
 - [NextArt Night](https://nextart.tech/) - Inspiring people through creative uses of tech.
 - [GROW](https://www.grow.paris/) - The Parisian rendez-vous for creative coders, GROW is about opening new possibilities in digital creation.

 ## Museums • Galleries
 - [ZKM — Zentrum für Kunst und Medien, Karlsruhe/Germany](https://zkm.de) -  ZKM organizes exhibitions and events on the effects of media, digitization, and globalization.
 - [Ars Electronica Center, Linz/Austria](https://ars.electronica.art/center/) - Museum of the Future — a place where diverse blends of artistic genres, scientific domains and technological directions are displayed and processed.
 - [Technorama, Zurich/Switzerland](https://www.technorama.ch/en/home) - Technorama allows hands-on experiences of hundreds of natural phenomena and technology.
+- [Kate Vass Gallery - Zürich/Switzerland](https://www.katevassgalerie.com/) - Contemporary art gallery presenting works by international established, mid-career, and emerging artists focusing on photography and new technologies.
+- [Digital Art Museum - Berlin/Germany](http://dam.org) - Digital Art Museum is an **online** resource for the history and practice of digital fine art.
+- [NXT Museum - Amsterdam/Netherlands](https://nxtmuseum.com) - The first museum in the Netherlands dedicated to new media art.

 ## Schools • Workshops